Legalism or Obedience? Salvation Based on Merits or out of Grace?

 Christians before their repentance were dead in their sins, they lived according to the lifestyle of the world following the desires of their flesh (Ephesians 2:1–3).
 It was God who brought them to life so that they leave their sins and walk in holiness:

-Therefore I, the prisoner of the Lord, implore you to walk in a manner worthy of the calling with which you have been called (Ephesians 4:1)
+I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called.
+(Ephesians 4:1)

 God saved mankind by sending Jesus who proclaimed God’s forgiveness, and called the people to repent from their sins and to have a deep, joyful relationship with God, bearing fruit for Him (John 10:10).